-One of the major - and most emotionally charged - accusations that are often used by anti-circumcision activists to persude parents not to circumcisise their infant boys is that circumcision makes the penis less sensitve, and therefore has a negative influence on the infant's future sex life.
+One of the major - and most emotionally charged - accusations that are often used by anti-circumcision activists to persuade parents not to circumcise their infant boys is that circumcision makes the penis less sensitve, and therefore has a negative influence on the infant's future sex life.

 There is now overwhelming evidence based on sound medical research that the claims made that circumcision negatively affects penile sensitivity are completely bogus, and are only used as emotional blackmail by desperate people trying to influence parents.
 Please do not fall for this!

-Below are links to brochures on circumcision in English and Spanish:
+Below are links to brochures on circumcision in English, French and Spanish:

 The question of how much pain is experienced by an infant during the circumcision procedure is of course a valid one.
 Infants only a few days old (which is the time when infant circumcisions are normally performed) don't experience pain the way children and adults do, but a circumcision performed without the use of analgesia and/or anesthesia can be painful and uncomfortable to the infant